Gubanov-Alex/Vervilure_Backend/README.md

-E-commerce Platform
+Vervilure E-commerce Platform
 A comprehensive Django-based e-commerce platform providing a scalable and robust solution for online retail operations.
 Project Status
 🚧 Early Development 🚧
 This project is currently in the early stages of development.
 Core features are being designed and implemented.
 The codebase is not yet ready for production use.
 About This Project
 This platform is built to support product management, user authentication, shopping cart functionality, order processing, and payment integration.
 It offers a complete solution for modern e-commerce businesses with both admin and customer interfaces.
 Key Features

-User authentication and authorization
+🔐 User authentication and authorization
-Product catalog with categories and search
+📦 Product catalog with categories and search
-Shopping cart and order management
+🛒 Shopping cart and order management
-Payment processing with Stripe
+💳 Payment processing with Stripe
-RESTful API for mobile and third-party integration Asynchronous task processing for performance optimization Documentation Structure
+🔌 RESTful API for mobile and third-party integration
-Architecture: System architecture, design patterns, and technical decisions
-API: API endpoints, authentication, and usage examples
-Diagrams: System diagrams and visual representations Getting Started
-To navigate this documentation:

-Start with the Architecture Overview to understand the system design Explore the API Documentation for information on available endpoints Reference the Diagrams for visual understanding of the system Development Environment Setup
-Clone the repository
-Install poetry: curl -sSL https://install.python-poetry.org | python3 -
-Install dependencies: poetry install
-Create a .env file based on the .env.example template: cp .env.example .env Generate a Django secret key: python generate_secret_key.py Add the generated key and other necessary settings to your .env file Apply migrations: poetry run python manage.py migrate Run the development server: poetry run python manage.py runserver Access the application at http://localhost:8000 Project Technologies
-Our project uses the following key technologies:

-Django 5.2.x: Web framework
-Django REST Framework: API development
-PostgreSQL: Database
-Celery: Task queue
-Redis: Cache and message broker
-Stripe: Payment processing
-Docker: Containerization
-Poetry: Dependency management
-GitHub Actions: CI/CD
-Requirements
-Python 3.12+
-PostgreSQL 13+
-Redis 6+
-Development Roadmap
- Core architecture design
- User authentication system
- Product catalog implementation
- Shopping cart functionality
- Order processing system
- Payment integration
- API development
- Frontend templates
- Testing and QA
- Documentation completion
+⚡ Asynchronous task processing for performance optimization 🐳 Full Docker support for development and production
+🔄 CI/CD pipeline with GitHub Actions
+📊 Comprehensive testing suite

 # Docker and Makefile Development Setup